manuh-L/Ansible_Role_VM_Windows_Conf/README.md

 - Configures hostname and network
 - Join the VM to a Domain;
 - enables WinRM for Ansible
-- Adds a specified user/group to local group of the Machine
+- Add a specified user/group to local group of the Machine
 - Extends the C:\ drive if more space is available
 - Initialize disk 1
-- Creates partition on disk 1, ,give drive letter and assign label
+- Creates partition on disk 1, assign drive letter label
 - Formats the drive

 Requirements